-The solution utilizes and scale up the successfully developed IST FP6 mPower open source middleware platform to be applicable to the elderly social community interaction field achieving thus the expected Co- LIVING time-to-market perspective of 2 to 3 years after the project end.
+The solution utilises and scales up the successfully developed IST FP6 mPower open source middleware platform to be applicable to the elderly social community interaction field, achieving thus the expected Co- LIVING time-to-market perspective of 2 to 3 years after the project end.

-The aim of choosing the specific target group is to prevent, or reduce the risk, that these people are spending most of their time at home as they get older for a variety of accumulated (physical, psychological, psycho-social and cultural) reasons.
+The aim of choosing this specific target group is to prevent, or reduce the risk, that these people spend most of their time at home as they get older for a variety of accumulated (physical, psychological, psycho-social and cultural) reasons.

 The main goal of the proposed project is the development of an ICT-based Virtual Collaborative Social Living Community for Elderly (Co-LIVING) people.